awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/AutoScalingGroupLifecycle.md

 **Note**
 You are billed for instances as soon as they are launched, including the time that they are not yet in service\.

-The following illustration shows the transitions between instance states in the Auto Scaling lifecycle\.
+The following illustration shows the transitions between instance states in the Amazon EC2 Auto Scaling lifecycle\.

 ![\[The lifecycle of instances within an Auto Scaling group.\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/images/auto_scaling_lifecycle.png)